That Handsome Devil: History

-In 2009, their second EP, Enlightenment's For Suckers, was released.
+In 2009, their second EP, Enlightenment's for Suckers, was released.

 That Handsome Devil went on a national tour named "Hating New People" in the summer of 2010, where they sold small-print discs of previously unreleased singles and covers.

-In 2011, That Handsome Devil released their third album, The Heart Goes to Heaven, The Head Goes to Hell, to favorable reviews from fans and critics.
+In 2011, That Handsome Devil released their third album, The Heart Goes to Heaven, The Head Goes to Hell, to favorable reviews.
+This album includes their most listened to track, "Charlie's Inferno".
 The band supported the album with a tour and the launch of an independent website.
 The album was financed in part by a fundraising effort on project startup service Kickstarter, raising $6,013 after a month.

 That Handsome Devil announced their fourth EP, The Jungle Book, in 2012, available for free on their website.
 The album consists of covers of several songs from the original Disney movie.

-In September 2014, That Handsome Devil released the first single, "$=❤", from their forthcoming album.
-In November, The band released the album Drugs & Guns For Everyone on their YouTube channel.
+In September 2014, That Handsome Devil released the first single, "$=♡", from their forthcoming album.
+In November, the band released the album Drugs & Guns For Everyone on their YouTube channel.